evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 propPathOr :: Foldable f => a -> f (String | Integer) -> b -> c
 ```

-While [`propOr`](#propor) is good for simple, single-level structures, there may
+While [`getPropOr`](#getpropor) is good for simple, single-level
-come a time when you have to work with nested POJOs or Arrays.
-When you run into
+structures, there may come a time when you have to work with nested POJOs or
-this situation, just pull in `propPathOr` and pass it a left-to-right traversal
+Arrays.
+When you run into this situation, just pull in `propPathOr` and pass it
-path of keys, indices or a combination of both (gross...but possible).
-This will
+a left-to-right traversal path of keys, indices or a combination of both
-kick you back a function that behaves just like [`propOr`](#propor).
-You pass it
+(gross...but possible).
+This will kick you back a function that behaves just
-some data, and it will attempt to resolve your provided path.
-If the path is
+like [`getPropOr`](#getpropor).
+You pass it some data, and it will attempt to
-valid, it will return the value.
-But if at any point that path "breaks" it will
+resolve your provided path.
+If the path is valid, it will return the value.
+But
-give you back the default value.
+if at any point that path "breaks" it will give you back the default value.

 ```javascript
 import propPathOr from 'crocks/helpers/propPathOr'